hshallal/Get_Clean_Data_project/UCI HAR Dataset/README.md

 ## The final dataframe, aggregated, has 180 observations corresponding to 6 activity positions of
 ## 30 subjects and the mean of 80 variables or features.

+## In order to test the run_analysis.R script, please use the test directory of the current repo.